TheShadyRealm/jsbot/README.md

 # jsbot
-"it's all about the learning process..." \n a WIP bot to get me used to js cuz i like js
+"it's all about the learning process..." a WIP bot to get me used to js cuz i like js
 Commands List:
  Global Prefix: .